supremewen666/EasyRAG/docs/README.md

 - [20-generation-failures-and-guardrails.md](principles/20-generation-failures-and-guardrails.md)
 - [21-evaluation-and-debugging.md](principles/21-evaluation-and-debugging.md)

-说明：
+Notes:

-- `principles` 按“从输入到答案，再到评估优化”的顺序排布。
+- `principles` follows the path from input to answer, then into evaluation and optimization
-- generation 相关主题连续出现，evaluation 放在最后，避免阅读路径来回跳。
+- generation-related topics are grouped together, with evaluation placed at the end so the reading path stays linear

-## 工程实现专题 / Engineering
+## Engineering

 - [20-code-map.md](engineering/20-code-map.md)
 - [21-indexing-pipeline.md](engineering/21-indexing-pipeline.md)